mickael-spilmont/setting-up-environment-for-react-native/README.md

 Linter :

-I used Eslint with Airbnb rules.
+I used Eslint with Standard rules, and I add a rule for keeping semicolon

 Unit and UI tests